wpmetabox/docsv2/docs/tutorials/create-dynamic-banners.md

 {{ settings.title }}
 {{ settings.title_position }}
 {{ settings.description }}
-{{ settings.description_position }}`
+{{ settings.description_position }}`:

 These are to get the fields’ values.
-In there, the part after the *settings*. is the ID of the field.
+In there, the part after the `settings.` is the ID of the field.

 Then, scroll down to the **Settings** section of the view, set the **Type** as **Shortcode** to save this template as a shortcode.